saidvandeklundert/fortheloveofzig/errors.md

 print("isEven(3) catch 0;\n{any}\n", .{u8_result});
 ```

-Notice that we can now capture the result of the functin in a value of type `u8`.
+Notice that we can now capture the result of the function in a value of type `u8`.
 We can do this is because the compiler understands that the expression will always result in a `u8`, even when `isEven` returns an error.
 Basically, this allows you to specify a default value for this function while handling the possible error the function may return.

 The previous code produces the following result: